fbpx

 • Car insurance.
 If you rent a car, make sure to get the full insurance coverage, scratches and bumps are very common and people drive worse and worse the more you get away from Naples.

 If the bus is full, it may not stop and queues are common at the main stops in Amalfi and Sorrento.
-If all seats are taken, you will have to sand so make sure to find something to grab.
+If all seats are taken, you will have to stand, so make sure to find something to grab.
 As you probably guessed, taking the bus with lots of luggage can be a struggle…

 • Trains in Amalfi.
 Alternatively, trains are your best bet.
 You can connect from Naples to Pompeii and Sorrento easily via the Circumvesuviana train.